 To see who your new supplier is, check the Ofgem website.

 If your new supplier is British Gas, we’ll be in touch to welcome you as soon as possible.

 Wholesale energy prices have reached new highs recently and remain extremely volatile.
 So you may want to think about a fixed-price tariff for peace of mind and to help you budget and protect you from any further price increases.

 What to do if you’re struggling to pay

-Hopefully this is a temporary disruption to the energy market, but if you find yourself in difficult circumstances, we’re here to help.
-If you’re with us and you’re struggling to pay your bill, we can work with you on a payment plan that suits your needs.
+We don’t want anyone to stop heating their homes or using power because they can’t afford it.
+If you find yourself in difficult circumstances, we want to help.
+If you’re with us, and are struggling to pay your bill, we can work with you on a payment plan that suits your needs.

 The British Gas Energy Trust is an independently run charity, funded by British Gas.
 They may be able to advise you on fuel debt, point you in the direction of government grants for those struggling with energy bills, or in some circumstances, allow grants for debt relief.